Thomas Keightley: Friends and family

-Keightley, a friend to Gabriele Rossetti, and firm supporter of the latter's views on Dante became one of a handful of non-Italians who socialized with the family in the childhood days of Dante Gabriel Rossetti and his siblings.
-Keightley's Fairy Mythology was one of the books Dante Gabriel pored over until age ten.
+Keightley, a friend to Gabriele Rossetti and firm supporter of the latter's views on Dante, became one of a handful of non-Italians who socialized with the family in the childhood days of Dante Gabriel Rossetti and his siblings.
+Keightley's Fairy Mythology was one of the books Dante Gabriel pored over until the age of ten.

 William Michael Rossetti's Memoir notes that Keightley had as "his nephew and adopted son, Mr. Alfred Chaworth Lyster" who became a dear friend.
-A pen and ink likeness of this nephew by Dante Gabriel Rossetti exists, dated 1855.The Rossetti Archive: Alfred Chaworth Lyster Writings from the Rossetti family provide some other loose information on Keightley's related kin or on his later private life.
+A pen and ink likeness of this nephew by Dante Gabriel Rossetti exists, dated 1855.
+Writings from the Rossetti family provide some other loose information on Keightley's related kin or on his later private life.
 A record by William Rossetti of a spiritual séance at Keightley's home at Belvedere on 4 January 1866, amusing in its own right, identifies "two Misses Keightley" in attendance, a kinsman named "William Samuel Keightley" who died in 1856 supposed to have made his spiritual presence in the session.
 It has also been remarked that by this period, Keightley had become as "stone-deaf" as Seymour Kirkup, a person who was corresponding with Keightley on matters of spiritualism and visions.